 - 12.3.1 Each of the Participants will produce a daily Test Status Report.
-The template for this report is in the Mobile Number Portability - IT Test Plan Industry Guideline (G593:2009).
-The Test Co-ordinator will produce a daily consolidated Test Status Report for distribution to all Test Managers. - 12.3.2 The Test Co-ordinator will also produce a Weekly Test Summary Report for distribution to the MNP Test Co-ordination Group.
-Any Severity 1 and 2 incidents that are not resolved within the required timeframes will also be reported to the MNP Test Coordination Group. - 12.3.3 At the conclusion of each testing day the Test Managers will attend a conference call to discuss the test results. - 12.3.4 The Test Co-ordinator will also produce a Test Summary Report at the conclusion of each phase of testing.
+The template for this report is in the Mobile Number Portability IT Test Plan Industry Guideline (G593).
+The Test Co-ordinator will produce a daily consolidated Test Status Report for distribution to all Test Managers. - 12.3.2 The Test Co-ordinator will also produce a Weekly Test Summary Report for distribution to the MAG.
+Any Severity 1 and 2 incidents that are not resolved within the required timeframes will also be reported to the MAG. - 12.3.3 At the conclusion of each testing day the Test Managers will attend a conference call to discuss the test results. - 12.3.4 The Test Co-ordinator will also produce a Test Summary Report at the conclusion of each phase of testing.